Don't leave the future to chance

 - £50,000 could help us to acquire an important wildlife site and save it from development, forever

 - £250,000 could provide match funding to build a new visitor centre

 There has been an increase during the Covid-19 crisis, of people who are considering making a Will or updating their existing Will.
 There are solicitors who are continuing to work currently so we recommend contacting them via email to understand their specific situations.
-They will also be able to advise if there options to work around the witnessing of Wills when we're currently required to socially isolate.
+They will also be able to advise if there options to work around the witnessing of Wills based on current guidelines.

 As always we recommend, that you talk to a professional.
-If you do wish to include us in an existing will, you will need to complete a codicil form with your solicitor to ensure your wishes are clear and legally correct.
-To help with this process you can download and print a copy of our suggested wording to be verified by your solicitor and included in your Will.
 To include us in your new Will, or add us to your existing Will, your solicitor will need the following details:

 Charity name: Northumberland Wildlife Trust

 Charity address: Garden House, St Nicholas Park, Jubilee Road, Gosforth, Newcastle upon Tyne, NE3 3XT